na-na-hi/renget/archive/tmd2character_spike.md

 Type | Item Name | Description
 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
-RP Item | Candy Pouch | A small pouch of wrapped lollipops.
-They come in many berry flavors.
+RP Item | Eᴍᴘᴛʏ | Vacant inventory slot.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.